refi64/lollypop-viperfx/README.md

 - Context artist view

 Changes:
+* 0.8.2: (not released yet)
+  - Fix bug with some gtk themes
+  - Add an option to continue playback when window is closed

 * 0.8.1:
   - Handle compilations, albums with main artist and performers
   - Add a settings dialog